rustdesk/rustdesk/README.md

 ### RustDesk | Your Remote Desktop Software

-The best open source remote desktop software written with Rust.
+The best open source remote desktop software written with Rust, out of the box, no configuration required, great alternative of TeamViewer and AnyDesk.
+You have full control of your data, no concern of security.
+You can use our rendezvous/relay server, or set up your own, or write your own rendezvous/relay server.

 [**BINARY DOWNLOAD**](https://github.com/rustdesk/rustdesk/releases)